Dr Catrin H Williams

-Most of my teaching falls within the area of New Testament Studies (especially Gospels and the Book of Revelation), although at undergraduate level I also contribute to modules that focus on the relationship between Judaism and Christianity.
+Most of my teaching falls within the area of New Testament Studies, although at undergraduate level I also contribute to modules that focus on the relationship between Judaism and Christianity.
 At present I coordinate and/or contribute to the following undergraduate modules:

 - Introduction to Judaism and Christianity